andrew-jacobs/sb-6502/README.md

 the reset vector from $FFFC/D. The PIC provides data values back to the microprocessor as if it was a ROM

-### Telling the 6502 and 65C02 Apart
+### Telling the 6502, 65C02 and 65C802 Apart

-The board is designed to take either a MOS 6502 or a WDC 65C02.
-A different socket is provided for each as some of the control signal pins differ between the two chips.
+The board is designed to take a MOS 6502, WDC 65C02 or WDC 65C802.
+The MOS 6502 and WDC 65C802 have the same pin out and can be installed in the lefthand side of the overlapped sockets.
+The WDC 65C02 has different control signal pins so most be installed on the righthand side.

-The PIC uses the fact that the 6502 and 65C02 treat JMP ($00FF) instructions differently.
-Both will read the low byte of the target address from $00FF but as 6502 reads the high byte from $0000 while the 6502 increments the address correctly and reads from $0100.
+The PIC uses the fact that the 6502, 65C02 and 65C802 treat JMP ($00FF) instructions differently.
+Both will read the low byte of the target address from $00FF but as 6502 reads the high byte from $0000 while the 65C02 and 65C802 increment the address correctly and reads from $0100 although the 65C02 needs an extra cycle to do this.

 There are other ways you could tell the difference but this technique is easy to implement.
 The PIC feeds the microprocessor the jump indirect instruction